-Figure 5.5 shows an interface for binary tree nodes, called BinNode.
+Figure 5.5 shows an ADT for binary tree nodes, called BinNode.
 Class BinNode is a generic with parameter E, which is the type for the data record stored in a node.
-Member functions are provided that set or return the element value, return a reference to the left child, return a reference to the right child, or indicate whether the node is a leaf.
+Member functions are provided that set or return the element value, set or return a reference to the left child, set or return a reference to the right child, or indicate whether the node is a leaf.